20LitersAdmin/filterbuildscheduler/README.md

   - vs. `/admin/event&scope=discarded`

 ### Current:
+* InventoriesController#paper - should probably be CombinationsController instead
+  - because it's a collection of items now, not counts
+* You can NO LONGER "unlock" an inventory because there are no count records left
+* Inventory#show - is it worth having?
+  - probably, with @inventory.history loop
+  - AND ability to "undo" an inventory (e.g. an Event inventory that just makes everything suck)

 ### Still to do:
-- You can NO LONGER "unlock" an inventory because there are no count records left

 - Item#produceable: what is it's value?
   - For Filter Build leaders to know what *should* be produceable based upon inventory